 As example this blog is powered by Ghost which is an open-source blogging system that comes with many functions and options except comments, also it does not have a plugin system to extend it with comments plugin.
 So, we are forced like many other users to find external options which was Disqus.

 Disqus is a commercial service with a free tire It's a great out-of-box easy to implement service in any blog.
-However, it's heavy loaded with Ads and tracker scripts and you can't control the advertisements in the free tire.
+However, it's heavy loaded with Ads and tracker scripts, and you can't control the advertisements in the free tire.

 Therefore, we collected the best open-source alternatives to Disqus which can be hosted on your server, implemented easily on any website, CMS or static generated websites like GitHub pages.

-Services VS Open-source
+Managed services VS Open-source

 We prefer open-source self-hosted solution simply because it puts the user in-control of his data.
 Even though, it will require some time to install and configure, and require skilled user, it still offers a great deal of cost reduction and better privacy.

 Static generators are the new trend for creating websites.
 There are countless numbers of static website generators in almost every popular programming language and frameworks there.
 However, they lack interactive engagement tools like commenting and messaging.

 When using a static generator like Jekyll (Ruby), Hugo (Go), Gridsome (JS-Vue), Next (React) or Nuxt (Vue), the developer should consider the best commenting system to work with.
 Therefore, we write this articles as a guide to choose an effective and reliable commenting system for developers.

 Here is our top pick for commenting system (you can scroll down for the features and our notes on each):